apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russian court orders arrest of Yulia Navalnaya in absentia**
+**NASA completes first mission simulating astronaut life on Mars**

-You can read more about it [here](https://www.cnn.com/2024/07/09/europe/yulia-navalnaya-arrest-order-russia-intl/index.html).
+You can read more about it [here](https://www.nbcnews.com/science/space/nasa-completes-first-mission-simulating-astronaut-life-mars-rcna160987).

 ## Requirements
 - Python 3.8